lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-7. If there are more frames to do, loop.
+7. If there are more frames to do, loop back to top.
 If not, exit the main loop.

 ```cpp
    } while(doMoreFrames);